 The International League Against Epilepsy (ILAE) is the world's main scientific body devoted to the study of epilepsy, and it has recently revised its classification of seizures.
 The changes will help make diagnosing and classifying seizures more accurate and easier.

 In this article, you’ll find the new general outline of basic seizure classification.
-An expanded view of seizure classification has also been developed and will be updated on epilepsy.com in the coming weeks
+The Types of Seizures section has been updated to reflect the new classification system.

 People with epilepsy have recurring seizures that often occur spontaneously and without warning.
 The official definition of a seizure is "a transient occurrence of signs and/or symptoms due to an abnormal excessive or synchronous neuronal activity in the brain."